luweitest/EnGrMa/README.md

 Initially posted on https://sites.google.com/site/luweitest/notes/input-greek-and-mathematical-symbols

-In order to input various symbols directly in text rather than using hyper-text language as HTML or LaTeX, mainly for mathematical and physical use,  I created this input method several years ago.
+In order to input various symbols directly in text rather than using hypertext language as HTML or LaTeX, mainly for mathematical and physical use, I created this input method several years ago.
 Based on normal English keyboard, I added all Greek characters, and normal mathematical symbols.
 The layouts are as follow:

 Right Alt or Ctrl+Alt pressed:
 ![EnGrMaAltGr](https://user-images.githubusercontent.com/13092868/228102479-bbcdd0b6-6f7b-4090-b7a6-633c83a2e006.PNG)